Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/theory/physics.md

 ## Pseudo-incompressible equations

-The atmosphere is decomposed into a hydrostatic background and deviations from it, following
+The atmosphere is decomposed into a hydrostatic background and deviations from it, specifically

 $$\begin{align*}
     \pi \left(\boldsymbol{x}, t\right) & = \overline{\pi} \left(z\right) + \pi' \left(\boldsymbol{x}, t\right),\\